 - Government of Canada Emergency Order under the Quarantine Act

 - Isolation Requirements from Alberta Health Services

 Prepare a quarantine plan prior to travel.
-Download the ArriveCAN app and provide the information to Border Services two days in advance of flight.
+Download the ArriveCAN app and provide the information to Border Services within 72 hours before your arrival to Canada.

 Inform UCalgary of your arrival date and quarantine plans by completing the online arrival form.
 Note that, even if you expect to be exempt from quarantine requirements because you have been fully vaccinated, you still need to provide a quarantine plan.
 If your plans change, you will need to let us know by completing the arrival form again.